Jakobeha/treescript/README.md

 The translate phase contains blocks of generated C code, which get spliced into a template to create the complete C project.

-## Major Changes from v1 and v2
+## Major Changes from Descript v1 and v2

-*Descript code is no longer interpreted, it's now compiled into another language.*
+*TreeScript code is no longer interpreted, it's now compiled into another language.*

 As before, there are 2 types of objects - **values** and **reducers**.
 A program still consists of reducers, but there's no query - all programs read source from `stdin`, transform it, and print it to `stdout`.
 There are no macros or multiple phases, they're not needed.
-Descript no longer refactors itself directly, and if you want to write code which handles `Add`, `Subtract`, `Multiply`, and `Divide` a common way, you can do reduce these into `Arith[op: ...; left: ...; right: ...]` in the single phase.
+TreeScript no longer refactors itself directly, and if you want to write code which handles `Add`, `Subtract`, `Multiply`, and `Divide` a common way, you can do reduce these into `Arith[op: ...; left: ...; right: ...]` in the single phase.
 A program must also declare its records at the top of the file - builtins and source records don't need to be declared.

 Primitives are exactly as before.